laxmankrishnamurti/Open-Source/Git/02-OutOfTheBox.md

 ### `2.
 Tree Object`

-Tree object is a container of files and folders in the project.
+Tree object is a container for files and folders in the project.
 It contains information:

 - File Mode
 - File Name